evanbio/evanverse/.github/BADGES.md

 ### Why This Badge Selection?

 1. **User-Centric Focus**
-   - Show what matters to package adopters (version, reliability, stability, license)
+   - Show what matters to package adopters (version, reliability, stability, popularity)
-   - Hide metrics that matter only to maintainers (download stats, commit frequency)
+   - Hide metrics that matter only to maintainers (monthly downloads, commit frequency)

 2. **Signal vs. Noise**
    - Each badge must answer a key user question: